Lingo (Dutch game show): Jury and voiceover

-Until 2000, there were announcers for the introduction of each episode.
-The names of these announcers are unknown.
+In 2000 and 2001, Gaston Starreveld announced the show.

 Possible moves

 In October 2006, leaks from the network coordinator Ton F. van Dijk (a telejournalist for Netherlands 1) revealed that public broadcasting considered ending Lingo in 2007.
 The programme drew many older viewers, whereas the organizations wanted to draw a younger audience.
 This caused such a commotion that prime minister Jan Peter Balkenende was even tempted to make official statements about the rumor.

 Commercial broadcaster RTL 4 had shown interest in obtaining the rights to the show if they were abandoned by public broadcasting.
-TROS stated on 17 October that they will keep showing the game, but they wanted to examine how they could adapt the game for a broader public.
+TROS stated on 17 October that they would keep showing the game, but they wanted to examine how they could adapt the game for a broader public.

-On the broadcast of 19 October 2006, Lucille indicated simply that Lingo will continue at TROS.
+On the broadcast of 19 October 2006, Lucille indicated simply that Lingo would continue at TROS.
 Moreover, this broadcast came after a bet between Robert Jensen and Lucille.
 This bet implied that she would appear on TV with a deep décolletage.
 In return, Jensen would participate with Jan Paparazzi on an episode of Lingo.
 They, however, did not make it to the final.

 Charities

-Later on (dates are unclear), up to 2009, the Lingo show was coupled with the 'Sponsor Bingo Lottery', a Dutch lottery.
+Later on (dates are unclear), up to 2009, Lingo was coupled with the 'Sponsor Bingo Lottery', a Dutch lottery.
 In this show, the winning bingo (lottery) numbers were presented by Dutch celebrity Rick Brandsteder.
 He would also surprise one of the winners with a brand new car.